JiaminJIAN/JiaminJian.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Asistant Professor in [Department of Mathematics](https://lsa.umich.edu/math) at [University of Michigan](https://umich.edu).
+I am a Postdoctoral Asistant Professor in the [Department of Mathematics](https://lsa.umich.edu/math) at [University of Michigan](https://umich.edu).
 My research interests include stochastic control, mean field games, and financial mathematics.

 Before that, I got my Ph.D. degree in the [Department of Mathematical sciences](https://www.wpi.edu/academics/departments/mathematical-sciences) at [Worcester Polytechnic Institute](https://www.wpi.edu) in May 2024, under the supervision of Prof. [Qingshuo Song](https://www.wpi.edu/people/faculty/qsong).